(1) NOTES AND SIGNIFICANT ACCOUNTING POLICIES

 (VII) Employee Benefits

-ii) Defined contribution retirement benefits Payments to defined contribution retirement benefits are recognised as an expense when employees have rendered services entitling them to the contributions.
+ii) Defined contribution retirement benefits Payments to defined contribution retirement benefits are recognized as an expense when employees have rendered services entitling them to the contributions.
 Defined contribution plans are those plans where the Company pays fixed contributions to funds/schemes.
 Contributions are paid in return for services rendered by the employees during the year.
 The contributions are expensed as they are incurred in line with the treatment of wages and salaries.
 The liability as on the balance sheet is ascertained by an independent actuarial valuation.

 (VIII) Taxation